Disappearing into thin air

 “Fears are made by mind caused by insecurity that eventually introducing you to the Captain Hopeless.
 By embracing the fears, the weapon that can defeat the Captain Hopeless is the powerful sword of Courage.
 When your battle is finally over, the wind will lead you to the stairs of colourful rainbow where the door of happy ending waiting for you.”

-Sorry to tell you this, but nobody will save your from your own fear and negativity.
+I’m not sorry to tell you this, that nobody will save your from your own fear and negativity.
 You need to save yourself and at the end, by embracing both of it, you’ll get the happy ending that you deserve.

 Are you a keen globetrotter and like to dip into local delicacies?
 Will you as a foodie traveller who have food hunting list be able to find places to go as soon you arrive in Sandakan?
 The answer would be BIG BOLD capital letter, YES.
 Despite of being labelled as one of the lonely planet, there are too many varieties of food choices available in Sandakan.
 Take a note that the local delicacies are much easier to find instead of western cuisine.
 But it doesn’t meant that you won’t be able to find any.
 Food is one of the basic things that everyone on this planet must have.
 I love food.
 Who doesn’t?
 I bet that most of the travellers will capture the picture of foods and posting it into the social media.
 As for some of the photographer, they will tell the food stories through the picture.
 The price range of food in Sandakan is affordable for everyone.
 So, don’t sweat yourself about your budgets on food!
 Just prepare yourself to dip into the delicacies that available in Sandakan City.